Technology, Knowledge, and the Internet

 Miller, Boaz & Isaac Record.
 2017.
 Responsible Epistemic Technologies: A Social-Epistemological Analysis of Autocompleted Web Search.
 New Media and Society 19(17): 1945–1963.

 Record, Isaac & Boaz Miller.
-2016, forthcoming.
+2018.
 Taking iPhone Seriously: Epistemic Technologies and the Extended Mind.
-In Extended Knowledge, edited by Duncan Pritchard, Andy Clark, Jesper Kallestrup, Orestis Palermos & J. Adam Carter.
+In Extended Knowledge, edited by Duncan Pritchard, Andy Clark, Jesper Kallestrup, Orestis Palermos & J. Adam Carter, 105-226.
 Oxford: Oxford University Press.

 Consensus and Dissent, Expertise, and Collective Knowledge